suyunlei/MSc-project/README.md

 ```

 - Once the code has finished compiling, the app link will be automatically generated.
 Our app will run automatically on your default browser.
-If not, click the link to open the app for the first time:
+If not, click the link to open the app for the first time.

 ## Description